oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 1. View details of a route

    Click on the **Configure** button next to the **account** route.
-The first page shows information about the route defintion.
+The first page shows information about the route definition.
 Scroll down to the **Request Basic Define** section.
 Notice how you can set the host, port, paths, HTTP Methods and other information for the API.

    ![APISIX route definition](images/obaas-apisix-route-1.png)